mercadopago/devsite-docs/guides/additional-content/security/oauth/creation.en.md

 >
 > Remember that you will use sensitive information from your sellers.
 Make sure you store it safely.
 Do not use it in the authentication URL and manage the entire process only from your server.

 Once access is allowed, the server generates an access code that reaches the application through a redirect.
 In this step, the application requests access to the authentication server by sending the obtained code and application data.
-Once this is done, the server grants the access token and the refresh token to the application.
+Once this is done, the server grants the Access Token and the refresh token to the application.

 To generate the authorization code, the following requirements must be met.